department-for-transport-public/dftplotr/README.md

 The palettes and the colours in them can be seen here, or visualised within the package by calling `display.palette(gradient = TRUE)` and the palette name.
 The number of shades in the palette can be specified using the `n =` argument, e.g. `n = 8` for a palette with 8 shades.
 When this argument is not used, the default number of shades is 5.
 Example gradient palettes with 5 shades can be seen below:

-    ## Returning a gradient with 5 shades.
-To change the number of shades returned, use the n parameter
-    ## Returning a gradient with 5 shades.
-To change the number of shades returned, use the n parameter
-    ## Returning a gradient with 5 shades.
-To change the number of shades returned, use the n parameter
-    ## Returning a gradient with 5 shades.
-To change the number of shades returned, use the n parameter
-    ## Returning a gradient with 5 shades.
-To change the number of shades returned, use the n parameter
-    ## Returning a gradient with 5 shades.
-To change the number of shades returned, use the n parameter

 <img src="README_files/figure-markdown_github/unnamed-chunk-2-1.png" width="80%" style="display: block; margin: auto;" />

 ## ggplot2 themes

 The dftplotR package comes with three standard themes to apply to charts.

-The `theme_general_dft` theme can be applied to any ggplot chart type and works well if you want to
+The `theme_general_dft` theme can be applied to any ggplot chart type and is used as a base for the other two more specific themes.

 The `theme_bar_dft` theme work best with bar charts.
 It gives the flexibility of customising the final plot with options for changing the colour palette, moving the legend position and flipping the x and y-axis around when x-axis labels are too long.
 It also sets the intercept of the x-axis with the y-axis to 0.